BYU-CSA/Offensive_Security_Resources/README.md

-# Penetration_Testing_Resources
+# Offensive_Security_Resources
-This repository contains the resources and information from our Penetration Testing Emphasis.
+This repository contains the resources and information from our Offensive Security Emphasis.